teplandr/imgui/docs/Spectrum.md

 The above functions are likely to cause merge issue in the future if ImGui's author decides to refactor them as planned.

-### How to update
+### How to update ater ImGui releases:
-After ImGui releases, pull changes with `git pull ocornut-origin master`.
-Merge eventual conflicts, then `git push` as usual.

-If you don't yet have the original remote in your local copy, you can add it with `git remote add ocornut-origin https://github.com/ocornut/imgui.git`
+1. If you don't yet have the original remote in your local copy, you can add it with `git remote add ocornut-origin https://github.com/ocornut/imgui.git`
+2. pull changes with `git pull ocornut-origin master`
+3. Merge eventual conflicts
+4. Commit and push your changes as usual (and/or make a pull request!).